emergesource/resume/resume.md

 engineering team.
 I am dedicated to delivering high functioning autonomous engineering teams that ship to the critical path.
 I provide a safe environment that simultaneously fosters professional growth while landing high impact milestones for the organization.
-You can expect the team members I work for to report high employee satisfaction and lower golf scores!
+You can expect the team members that I work for to report higher employee satisfaction and lower golf scores!

 ### Employment History: